Dale Dodrill: College career

 In 1947, Dodrill enrolled at Colorado A&M (Colorado State University) to play football for the Rams.
 Dodrill played both sides of the ball for the Rams helping the team to its first post season appearance, the 1949 Raisin Bowl.
 Dodrill was selected All-Skyline Athletic Conference in 1948, 1949 and 1950.
 He was selected to play in the East-West Shrine game in 1949 and the College All-Star game in 1951.
 In 1952, Dodrill won the Nye Trophy as the most outstanding Colorado State male athlete.
 Dodrill was inducted into the Colorado Sports Hall of Fame in 1993.

 Professional career

-Dodrill was drafted by the Pittsburgh Steelers in Round 6 of the 1951 NFL draft.
+Dodrill was drafted by the Pittsburgh Steelers 67th overall in the sixth round of the 1951 NFL draft.
 During his nine-year career with the Pittsburgh Steelers, Dodrill posted career numbers of 10 interceptions and 11 recovered fumbles.
 One fumble recovery was returned for a touchdown.
 Dodrill was voted to the NFL Pro Bowl four times (1954, 1955, 1956, 1958) and named First-team All-Pro in 1954.

 In 2007, Dodrill was honored by the Pittsburgh Steelers during their 75th Season Celebration.
 Dodrill was named to the Pittsburgh Steelers Legends team as one of the Steelers’ best players from the pre-1970 era.
 Dodrill was inducted into the Pittsburgh Pro Football Hall of Fame in 2016.